 While it was probably hard for Kim to end such a long teenage relationship, she definitely showed the millions of Olympics viewers that she doesn’t need a man.
 Kim won gold in the halfpipe snowboarding competition, and she’s the youngest female snowboarder to do so for the U.S. Kim’s claim to fame is that she’s the only female who can land two 1080s in a row.
 Kim was right when she said she didn’t want her relationship to be a distraction — and it definitely wasn’t.

-Now, Kim is soaking up everything her Olympic experience has to offer
+Now, Kim is still soaking up everything her Olympic experience gave her

-Kim’s parents are immigrants from South Korea, and she has been loving the experience of spending her first Olympics in her parents’ home country.
+Kim’s parents are immigrants from South Korea, and she loved the experience of spending her first Olympics in her parents’ home country.
 Kim has family in Korea, including her grandmother, who was able to come to the snow park and watch her win the gold.
-“The media has given her very glowing coverage because they see her as one of their own,” Peter Kim, a New Jersey native and English professor at Kookmin University in Seoul, told The LA Times.
+“The media has given her very glowing coverage because they see her as one of their own,” Peter Kim, a New Jersey native and English professor at Kookmin University in Seoul, told The LA Times during Kim’s Olympic run.

 After Kim won gold, she was asked about her post-Olympics plans.
 “I will try to go to prom, find me a boy,” she told ABC News.
 She said she missed out on a few proms, homecomings, and could miss her graduation, but she’d do it again if she could.
 While prom is fun, we can only imagine that the excitement of winning a gold medal for your country must be a little better.